-Let’s discuss the possible reasons why this can happen, and everything you need to know about aftercare for dealing with a dog bite (including how to treat dog bites at home instead of relying upon a hospital).
+Let’s discuss the possible reasons why this can happen, and everything you need to know about aftercare for dealing with and cleaning a dog bite wound (including how to treat dog bites at home instead of relying upon a hospital).

 Table of Contents:

 - Warning Signs That a Dog Will Bite

 - My Puppy Keeps Nipping and Biting Me

 - My Dog Bit Me for No Reason